How Much Water Does Your Pool Actually Hold?

 Irregular Shapes

-For free-form pools, Orenda Technologies recommends dividing the pool into smaller, regular geometric sections like rectangles or circles.
+For free-form pools, How to Calculate Swimming Pool Volume recommends dividing the pool into smaller, regular geometric sections like rectangles or circles.
 Calculate each section separately, then add the volumes together.

 Expert Insight: Estimating pool volume by eye often leads to chronic chemical imbalances.
-According to Orenda Technologies, volume guesses can be off by thousands of gallons, which can push chemical dosing too high or too low.
+According to How to Calculate Swimming Pool Volume, volume guesses can be off by thousands of gallons, which can push chemical dosing too high or too low.

 Practical Applications of Pool Volume

-Knowing your exact gallon count is not just a trivia fact.
-It dictates every aspect of pool maintenance.
+Knowing your exact gallon count dictates every aspect of pool maintenance.

 Chemical Dosing

 Accurate pool volume is essential for precise chemical dosing.
 Whether you are adjusting chlorine, pH, alkalinity, or cyanuric acid, the product instructions rely on the total water volume.
-Trouble Free Pool's Pool Math shows how chemical effects depend on the estimated pool volume, so a wrong gallon count can throw off every treatment step.
+A wrong gallon count can throw off every treatment step.

 Safety note: Always follow manufacturer instructions when handling pool chemicals.
 Wear protective gear and store chemicals in a cool, dry place to prevent dangerous reactions.